roytang/blog/content/notes/2010/08/22088091608/index.md

   url: https://twitter.com/roytang/statuses/22088091608/
 - type: plurk
   url: https://plurk.com/p/75omsi
+title: ''
 ---

-RT [@EyeOfJackieChan](https://twitter.com/EyeOfJackieChan/): If they killed the guy sooner, they will say why not negotiate first?
-If they negotiate first, they ask why not kil ...
+If they killed the guy sooner, they will say why not negotiate first?
+If they negotiate first, they ask why not kill the guy sooner?
+So sad